emqx/emqx-docs/en_US/advanced/acl.md

 "Allow/Deny"  "Who"  "Subscribe/Publish" "Topics"
 ```

+{% emqxee %}
 When there are multiple ACL rules at the same time, EMQ X will merge them in order according to the rules.
+Taking the default ACL in ACL file as an example, it loads the rule from bottom to top:
+{% endemqxee %}

+{% emqxce %}
+When there are multiple ACL rules at the same time, EMQ X will merge them in order according to the rules.
 Taking the default ACL in [ACL file](./acl-file.md) as an example, it loads the rule from bottom to top:
+{% endemqxce %}

 1. The first rule allows clients to publish and subscribe to all topics
 2. The second rule prohibits all clients from subscribing to the topics `$SYS/#` and `#`